Opens an external site in a new window

 🛠 Free Offline Favicon Generation #

 We will create the original favicon as an SVG file.
 SVG files can be used directly as favicons in modern browsers and are generally small because they use vector graphics.
-With vector graphics the source contains (or can easily be converted to) instructions for creating the output step by step.
-As an example, draw a black line, 2 px thick from here to here.
+With vector graphics, the source contains (or can easily be converted to) instructions for creating the output step by step.
+As an example, draw a black line, 2 px thick, from here to here.
 This is in contrast to raster files (like PNGs) which contain details on the colour of every pixel in the image.
 Because they are vector-based, SVGs scale easily and without loss of quality.

 Please enable JavaScript to watch the video 📼

-If you change the icon at a later stage, it it easy just to re-run the script using the updated SVG as input.
+If you change the icon at a later stage, it is easy just to re-run the script using the updated SVG as input.
 Although there are online tools for converting SVG favicons to ICO and PNG files, it can be quicker and more straight-forward to create the output locally using free, open source tooling.
 This is the approach we take here.

 Open Source Favicon Generation #